 Benefits:

-• More caffeine than most other teas which can have greater vasoconstrictive properties and aid in alleviating headaches.
+- More caffeine than most other teas, which can have greater vasoconstrictive properties and aid in alleviating headaches.

-• Get better sleep with the help of magnesium from the chlorophyll in matcha to combat the poor sleep quality brought on by alcohol.
+- Get better sleep with the help of magnesium from the chlorophyll in matcha to combat the poor sleep quality brought on by alcohol.

 Side Effects:

-• Can exacerbate upset stomachs due to the tannin levels that can aggravate an empty stomach and cause reflux, nausea, or vomiting.
+- Can exacerbate upset stomachs due to the tannin levels that can aggravate an empty stomach and cause reflux, nausea, or vomiting.

 3. Turmeric Tea

 Turmeric has long been used in India in various dishes and is known quite well for its distinctive yellow color caused by curcumin.
-Ongoing research is determining the effects of curcumin in turmeric tea but it may have antioxidant, anti-inflammatory, and antidiabetic properties.
-Beyond helping heal some of the physical elements of a hangover, turmeric has a soothing effect on nerves which can relieve stress and anxiety.

 Benefits:

-• Avoid negative caffeine effects because turmeric tea doesn’t have caffeine and won’t risk aggravating a hangover headache.
+- Avoid negative caffeine effects because turmeric tea doesn't have caffeine and won't risk aggravating a hangover headache.

 Side Effects

-• Potential liver issues due to drinking too much curcumin (a lot more than a cup or two of turmeric tea).
+- Potential liver issues due to drinking too much curcumin (a lot more than a cup or two of turmeric tea).

 4. Peppermint Tea

-A refreshing tea with strong menthol essential oils that are nearly impossible to miss, peppermint tea is a great pick me up the morning after drinking.
 Beyond its abilities to combat more severe symptoms of a hangover, perhaps the fastest benefit to notice is its ability to freshen breath.
 While improving the smell of your breath, it can also kill germs that cause dental plaque.

 Benefits:

-• Relieve stomach pain and discomfort by relieving bloating, gas, and indigestion.
+- Relieve stomach pain and discomfort by relieving bloating, gas, and indigestion.

-• Ease headaches as peppermint relaxes your muscles and mitigates the tension caused by inflammation and vasodilation.
+- Ease headaches as peppermint relaxes your muscles and mitigates the tension caused by inflammation and vasodilation.

 Side Effects

-• Can worsen acid reflux by relaxing the muscles around the stomach sphincter.
+- Can worsen acid reflux by relaxing the muscles around the stomach sphincter.

 5. Hibiscus Tea

 Hibiscus tea is made from steeping parts of the hibiscus plant and produces a flavor similar to cranberries.
-In animal studies, it has shown an ability to decrease markers of liver disease, though additional studies will be needed to confirm similar effects in humans.
+In animal studies, it has been shown to decrease markers of liver disease, though additional studies will be needed to confirm similar effects in humans.
 Though if these same benefits exist, they could help combat the lingering effects of drinking.

 Benefits:

-• Bolster your immune system with a host of antioxidant compounds including beta-carotene, vitamin C, and anthocyanin.
+- Bolster your immune system with a host of antioxidant compounds including beta-carotene, vitamin C, and anthocyanin.

-• Ease a troubled digestive system by reducing gas, cramps, and bloating as well as harmful bacteria.
+- Ease a troubled digestive system by reducing gas, cramps, and bloating, as well as harmful bacteria.

-• Decrease inflammation caused by alcohol which can damage tissues and organs.
+- Decrease inflammation caused by alcohol, which can damage tissues and organs.

 Side Effects

-• May decrease blood sugar levels which may be risky for individuals with diabetes.
+- May decrease blood sugar levels, which may be risky for individuals with diabetes.

 6. Chamomile Tea

 Chamomile is primarily brewed from one of two daisy-like species of flower and commonly known for its stress-relieving properties.
-It’s long been believed to have health benefits though many are still under research.
-One benefit is supporting a healthy heart through the compound flavones which has the potential to lower blood pressure and cholesterol levels.
+It's long been believed to have health benefits, though many are still under research.

 Benefits: